Tag: CRPS Cure

 What is CRPS?

 CRPS.
 What the hell is that?
 How often do we see an acronym, a sequence of letters that does not register recognition?
 Well, the answer to what the hell is CRPS?
 Is just that ‘hell.’
 The words may you ‘burn in hell’ may as well define CRPS.
+I know I’ve been there when I had active CRPS.

 Dubbed ‘the most painful disease known to humankind’ and ‘the suicide disease’, CRPS or Complex Regional Pain Syndrome, is a neurological condition characterized by intense pain, burning, inflammation, swelling and loss of movement.